Ulema warn against removing Islamic content from textbooks

 The Ittehad Tanzeem-i-Madaris has expressed concern over reports that the Punjab Human Rights and Minority Affairs Division following a report of the one-man commission constituted by the Supreme Court has directed the PCTB to ban publication of Islamic material like Hamd, Naat and chapters relating to the Seeratun Nabi (SAW) in books other Islamic studies.

-The joint statement was issued by Naib President of the Karachi’s Jamia Darul Aloom Mufti Muhammad Taqi Usmani, leaders of Ittehad Tanzeem-i-Madaris, including Mufti Muneebur Rehman, Maulana Abdul Razzaq Sikandar, Maulana Abdul Maalik, Prof Sajid Mir, Maulana Muhammad Hanif Jalandhari, Allama Syed Riaz Hussain Najafi, Sahibzada Abdul Mustafa Hazarvi and others.
+The joint statement was issued by Naib President of the Karachi’s Jamia Darul Aloom Mufti Muhammad Taqi Usmani, leaders of Ittehad Tanzeem-i-Madaris, including Mufti Muneebur Rehman, Maulana Abdul Razzaq Sikandar, Maulana Abdul Maalik, Prof Sajid Mir, Maulana Muhammad Hanif Jalandhari, Allama Syed Riaz Hussain Najafi, Sahibzada Abdul Mustafa Hazarvi, Dr. Maulana Attaur Rehman, Maulana Muhamamd Yasin Zafar and Maulana Muhammad Afzal Haideri.

+They maintained that minorities could be given the choice to include content which they desire in their books of Ethics as an alternative to Islamiyat but two to three per cent segment of population could not be given the right to dictate the education system of a country having 96 to 97 per cent Muslim population.

+“The minorities in Pakistan enjoy complete constitutional and religious freedom but they cannot be given the right to play with the sentiments of the Muslims,” the Ulema said, adding that the decision could lead the country to anarchy.